Fact and Myth

 Thomicron Eta was the seventh world orbiting a double sun.
 When the three officers from the Initiative arrived, the green sky was clear and bright, the color of an algae-filled pool.
 The fifth and sixth planets in the system hung in the sky like glittering jewels; stars so bright their diamond shine pierced the green sky in broad daylight.
 The double sun cast long shadows from where it glared, orange and bright on the horizon, and a gibbous moon high in the sky cast short shadows with the light reflecting from its wan yellow face, brighter than the moon on Earth had ever shone.

-Fact had tried LeGuin’s techno-focal goggles once, and zhe still didn’t understand why all officers didn’t wear them.
-The extra data they provided to LeGuin — more than Fact’s own eyes could see in certain dimensions — would benefit any officer.
+Fact had tried Lt.
+LeGuin’s techno-focal goggles once, and zhe still didn’t understand why all officers didn’t wear them.
+The extra data they provided — more than Fact’s own eyes could see in certain dimensions — would benefit any officer.
 Regardless, organic lifeforms make illogical decisions, valuing aesthetics over utility.

 Occasionally, Fact experimented with turning down the speed and acuity of zir own internal data analysis algorithms to see if zhe could experience life in a way more similar to organic lifeforms.
 Zhe generally found the experience unsatisfactory and confusing.
 Zhe did keep trying though.